 A full list of Merit Award winners is on the CA website.

-The Association Croquet TargetsAppropriate Badges and Certificates are awarded to players on the first occasion they achieve each of the following (subject to the Conditions):
+The Association Croquet TargetsAppropriate Badges and Certificates are awarded to players on the first occasion they achieve each of the following (subject to the Conditions noted below):

-- The Player must be an Individual CA Member when the claim is made.
+- You must be an Individual CA Member when the claim is made.

-- Further Awards claimed must be of a higher category, e.g. once a Silver Merit Award has been achieved, the Player is no longer eligible for a Bronze Merit Award.
+- Further Awards claimed must be of a higher category, e.g. once a Silver Merit Award has been achieved, you are no longer eligible for a Bronze or Silver Merit Award.